vishalsachdev/a2i-curriculum/README.md

 # A²I Curriculum Proposal: Applied AI for Impact

 > **📋 STATUS: Curriculum Proposal**
-> This repository contains a comprehensive curriculum proposal for a **Master of Science in Applied Artificial Intelligence & Business Systems (A²I)**.
-The program is currently in the planning and approval phase.
+> This repository contains comprehensive curriculum proposals for delivering Applied AI education at Gies College of Business through **two strategic options**: (1) a **Master of Science in Applied Artificial Intelligence & Business Systems (A²I)**, and (2) an **iMBA Specialization in Applied AI**.
+Both options are currently in the planning and approval phase.
 This document presents the vision, pedagogical approach, market opportunity, and implementation considerations for leadership review.

 ---

-Welcome to the **A²I curriculum proposal**—an innovative, practice-based graduate program designed to develop **system orchestrators** who can align people, data, and intelligent agents toward verifiable business and societal value.
+Welcome to the **A²I curriculum proposal**—an innovative, practice-based approach to developing **system orchestrators** who can align people, data, and intelligent agents toward verifiable business and societal value.

+## Two Strategic Options

+This proposal presents **two complementary pathways** for delivering Applied AI education:

+### Option A: Full MS in Applied AI & Business Systems
+- **36 credits** dedicated AI curriculum
+- **18-24 months** part-time, fully online
+- **$45-55K** tuition (estimated)
+- Targets: AI-focused professionals seeking deep specialization

+### Option B: iMBA Specialization in Applied AI
+- **12-15 credits** AI specialization within MBA
+- **2-3 years** part-time (with iMBA), fully online via Coursera
+- **$22-25K** tuition (iMBA pricing)
+- Targets: MBA-seeking professionals who want AI focus

+**Recommended Approach:** Consider a phased launch starting with the iMBA specialization to test market demand, then evaluate the full MS degree based on results.
+See [Degree vs. Specialization Analysis](docs/proposal/degree-vs-specialization-analysis.md) for detailed comparison.

+> **Note:** The detailed curriculum below describes **Option A (Full MS Degree)**.
+For **Option B (iMBA Specialization)** curriculum, see [iMBA Specialization Curriculum](docs/proposal/imba-specialization-curriculum.md).

 ## Vision